unjs/giget/README.md

 The return value is a promise that resolves to an object with the following properties:

 - `dir`: (string) Path to extracted dir.
+- `url`: (string) URL of repostiroy that can be opened in browser.
+Useful for logging.
 - `source`: (string) Normalized version of the input source.
 Useful for logging.

 ## 💻 Development